In this section we share information as to current research projects and collaboration

 In conclusion: I would be most obliged to receive any feed back about this apple, in case anybody, in Germany, or elsewhere in Europe, but more in particular in the USA, might have further information relevant to this most interesting apple.
 Obviously, I should like to obtain further information, as to the possibility that this apple still occurs in the USA to date, respectively, is being held in repositories somewhere.

-I am looking forward to further relevant information with regard to the possible occurrence in apple repositories and gene banks, in Europe, the USA, or anywhere else for that matter.
-Possibly this apple still is being grown somewhere in Europe or the USA.
+I am looking forward to further relevant information as to the possible occurrence in apple repositories or gene banks, in Europe, the USA, or anywhere else for that matter.
+Possibly this apple still is being grown somewhere in Europe (Germany?), or in the USA.

 The original Dutch language version had earlier been published in De Slanke Spil, Newsletter of Friends of the Fruitteeltmuseum, Kapelle, Zld., The Netherlands, no. 30.
 November, 2017).